Kitchens and bathrooms

 Bathrooms and kitchens are replaced on a cyclical programme.
 Kitchens are flagged for replacement every 30 years and bathrooms every 40 years.
 This is a general guideline, and applies if no specific problems have been identified.

 Our technical inspectors do a survey of your home at least every five years.
 This is to assess whether a kitchen or bathroom replacement is needed.
-We'll get in touch with you, if we need to discuss any plans for future work on your home.
+We'll get in touch with you, if we need to discuss any plans for future work.

-Take a look at our guides below for useful information if you've got a replacement booked.
-If you’ve still got questions after reading our guides, feel free to contact us.
+Read our guides below for useful information if you've got a replacement booked.

 New Bathroom GuideType: pdf Size: 893kb